ibm-cloud-docs/connected-trade-platform/white-paper.md

 * File Storage: The {{site.data.keyword.cloud_notm}} File Storage for VPC service provides secure, persistent, NSFv4.1 protocol-based file storage. {{site.data.keyword.cloud_notm}} File Storage for VPC is backed by All-Flash architecture.
 You can create file shares with capacity that ranges from 10 GB to 32 TB with flexible options.

-* [IBM Cloud Object Storage](/docs/cloud-object-storage?topic=cloud-object-storage-getting-started-cloud-object-storage): IBM Cloud Object Storage is a highly scalable cloud storage service, designed for high durability, resiliency, and security.
+* [IBM Cloud Object Storage](/docs/cloud-object-storage?topic=cloud-object-storage-getting-started-cloud-object-storage): IBM Cloud Object Storage is a highly scalable cloud storage service, which is designed for high durability, resiliency, and security.
 Store, manage, and access your data by using the self-service portal and RESTful APIs.

 * Block Storage: Get local disk performance with SAN persistence and durability.
-Increase storage capacity available to your {{site.data.keyword.BluVirtServers}} with a maximum of 48k IOPS.
+Increase the storage capacity available to your {{site.data.keyword.BluVirtServers}} with a maximum of 48k IOPS.
 Deploy flash-backed block storage volumes from 20GB to 16TB and customize it with a variety of capabilities.
 For more information, see [VPC storage services overview](/docs/vpc?topic=vpc-storage-overview).

 ### Compute
 {: #logical-architecture-compute}

 There are a host of compute options to choose from:

-* [Baremetal:](/docs/vpc?topic=vpc-about-bare-metal-servers): This option is ideal for the highest level of isolation, security, and control.
+* [Baremetal](/docs/vpc?topic=vpc-about-bare-metal-servers): This option is ideal for the highest level of isolation, security, and control.

-* [Virtual Server Instances:](/docs/vpc?topic=vpc-about-advanced-virtual-servers): When you provision an instance, you select a profile that matches the amount of memory and compute power that you need for the application that you plan to run on the instance.
+* [Virtual Server Instances](/docs/vpc?topic=vpc-about-advanced-virtual-servers): When you provision an instance, you select a profile that matches the amount of memory and compute power that you need for the application that you plan to run on the instance.
 Instances are available on the x86 and s390x architectures.
 After you provision an instance, you control and manage those infrastructure resources.

-* [Power Virtual Servers:](https://cloud.ibm.com/power/overview){: external}: For high density workloads, we offer Power Virtual Servers, which are based on the {{site.data.keyword.IBM_notm}} Power processor technology that offers significant performance improvement over x86.
+* [Power Virtual Servers](https://cloud.ibm.com/power/overview){: external}: For high density workloads, we offer Power Virtual Servers, which are based on the {{site.data.keyword.IBM_notm}} Power processor technology that offers significant performance improvement over x86.

-### RedHat OpenShift
+### {{site.data.keyword.redhat_openshift_notm}}
 {: #logical-architecture-RedHat-OpenShift}

 Red Hat OpenShift is the leading hybrid cloud application platform, bringing together a comprehensive set of tools and services that streamline the entire application lifecycle, from development to delivery to management of app workloads.
 The IBM Connected Trade Platform utilizes Red Hat OpenShift for container orchestration and application delivery.
 For more information, see [Getting started with Red Hat OpenShift on IBM Cloud](/docs/openshift?topic=openshift-getting-started).